mui/mui-x/docs/src/pages/components/data-grid/columns/columns.md

 ## Column selector

-To enable the column selector you need to add the showToolbar prop to the data grid.
+To enable the column selector in the toolbar you need to add the showToolbar prop to the data grid.
+In addition the column selector can be shown by using the `Show columns` button in the column menu.
 The user can choose which columns to be visible using the column selector from the toolbar.

 {{"demo": "pages/components/data-grid/columns/ColumnSelectorGrid.js", "bg": "inline"}}